Komaru-cats/Various-Starting-Loot/README.md

 # Various Starting Loot

-### Datapack that creates a starting loot that depends on the biome in which the player appeared.
+### A datapack that changes the standard loot of the bonus chest, now it depends on biomes

 You can see examples in the gallery.

 # Modes:
 ### Datapack has two modes.
-- First one is enabled by default and spawns a barrel with loot near the first player in the world.
+- First one is enabled by default and changes spawn bonus chest
-- If you enable the second mode, loot will be given to the all new players directly in their inventories.
+- If you enable the second mode, loot will be given to the all new players directly in their inventories as a chest, that they can place and get loot
-  - To enable this mode use `/function various_starting_loot:settings`.
+  - To enable this mode use `/function various_starting_loot:settings`

-## Installing as dapapack
+## Installing as datapack
 - Download and install datapack in the world.
   - For a new world: You can click the "Data Packs" option when creating a new world and select this datapack.